Ascend/pytorch/docs/en/PyTorch Operator Development Guide/PyTorch Operator Development Guide.md

 3. Define the main adaptation function of the operator.

-    Determine the adaptation theme function for custom operators based on the dispatch function in the registered operator.
+    Determine the main adaptation function for custom operators based on the dispatch function in the registered operator.

 4. Implement the main adaptation functions.

-    Implement the operator adaptation theme function and construct the corresponding input, output, and attributes based on the TBE operator prototype.
+    Implement the operator's main adaptation function and construct the corresponding input, output, and attributes based on the TBE operator prototype.

-5. Use the  **TORCH\_LIBRARY\_IMPL**  macro to associate the operator description func in the  **native\_functions.yaml**  file generated during the operator registration. \(Only PyTorch 1.8.1 requires this step.\)
+5.  \(Only PyTorch 1.8.1 requires this step.\) Use the  **TORCH\_LIBRARY\_IMPL**  macro to associate the operator description func in the  **native\_functions.yaml**  file generated during the operator registration.

     **TORCH\_LIBRARY\_IMPL**  is a macro provided by PyTorch for registered operator distribution.
 To use it, perform the following steps: